Can custody, visitation, and child support be changed after a divorce decree is final?

 An order of child support may be modified at any time upon a showing of substantial change in circumstances or after three years from the original order if the amount of support would change by $100 per month or 20%.

 Can I order child custody modification without a showing of substantial change in circumstances?

 Yes.
 Generally, an order of child support may be modified one year or more after it has been entered without a showing of substantial change in circumstances if:

 - the order works a severe economic hardship on either party or the child

 - the child is no longer in the age category on which the current support amount was based; and

 - the child is still in high school and there is a finding that there is a need to extend support beyond the eighteenth birthday to complete high school.

-How do I start a modification for child support?
+How do I start a Texas child custody modification?